skar94376/Rain-Prediction/README.md

 # Predicting rain in Australia

-The dataset is from Bereau of Meteorogical dept, Australia.
-It contains daily weather observations from numerous Australian weather stations from Jan-2008 to August 2017.
+The dataset contains daily weather observations from numerous Australian weather stations from Jan-2008 to August 2017.
 Observations of the climate data were drawn from numerous weather stations of the country.
 There are total 23 features:

 **Categorical Features**